hey-mike/Notes/Angular/README.md

   - Feature modules

+## Design pattern
+- NgRx is using Observable pattern
+- Unidirectional Data Flow ( this is no really two way data-binding in angular 2)
+- Dependency intejection

 ## Module
 *imports* This property is used to import the modules that are required by the classes in the modules.